feliciathestar/UCLA-Xplore/README.md

 # UCLA-Xplore

-A chatbot that answers questions regarding on-campus events, extracurricular activities, and ticketing information.
+A chatbot that answers questions about on-campus events and extracurricular activities, with an additional graphic time availability selector.

 ## Project Structure